 Additionally, you should do what you can to ensure that the new product has the right architecture and a clean code base, that it is easy to extend and maintain.
 Use a Definition of Done, only accept work results that comply to this definition, and encourage the development team(s) to apply agile development practices.

-Finally, establish a portfolio management process and track your product’s life cycle stage.
+Finally, establish a portfolio management process and systematically track your product’s journey across the life cycle stages.
 Pay close attention to your cash cows and pets, symbolised by the dollar sign and cross in the product portfolio matrix below.
-Make sure that you invest early enough in new products to replace them and avoid having to rush out their replacements.
+Make sure that you invest early in developing or acquiring new products that will replace the cash cows and pets.
 This makes it considerably easier to carry out the necessary discovery and strategizing work and develop a product with the right quality.